Can Employment Pass Holders Buy Property in Malaysia?

 Malaysia is one of the most hassle-free countries in Asia for expats and foreigners who are on the lookout to acquire properties.
 For employment pass holders, they are allowed to continue living in Malaysia for up to 5 years as they are bonded by the employment contract with a Malaysian-registered Company.

-As Malaysia’s economy continuously expand, the country indirectly provides a better place of investment for foreign investors, especially for the property markets.
+As Malaysia’s economy continuously expands, the country indirectly provides a better place of investment for foreign investors, especially for the property markets.

 Whether you are an expatriate or foreigner living in Malaysia with a valid employment pass, buying properties here is possible.
 The differences between a local and foreign buyer lie in the amount that an expatriate needs to have in their savings as well as the purchase price of the property.
 There is no limit on the number of properties a foreigner can purchase, and aside from certain rules and regulations, the whole buying process for a foreigner is the same as a local buyer.